A filling Tofu Scramble Breakfast Burrito that has lots of nutrients and protein to get your day started off right!

 - Melt the coconut oil in a medium-sized pan over medium heat.
 Once hot, start to simmer the onions in the pan until nearly clear.

 - Crumble the tofu into the pan with your hands and saute with the onions for two minutes.
 Then, add in the mushrooms, Swiss chard, and tomatoes; cook until the mushrooms and Swiss chard are wilted.

 - Lower the stove temperature to low-medium.
 Take the Daiya mozzarella shreds, avocado and the seasonings and add them into the pan.
 Stir together until the Daiya has melted, season with extra salt and pepper if you feel that it's needed.

 - Heat the tortillas in the oven or over a stove burner for just a minute or two, then fill it with the scramble mixture accordingly.

-This burrito is colorful, full of flavor, and extremely satisfying.
+This Tofu Scramble Breakfast Burrito is colorful, full of flavor, and extremely satisfying.
 Plus, isn’t everything more fun to eat when it’s wrapped up and you don’t need any utensils?
-I would just make sure to have a napkin on hand, it may get a little messy.
+I would just make sure to have a napkin on hand, it may get a little messy. 😉

 The bloghop, this month, is filled with so many amazing blogs!
 I love that I’m able to be a part of it, and continue to share the foodie love.
 Here’s a list of all of the bloggers that are participating!